chetnashah/javawork/kotlinwork/README.md

 Note: see (inferred) type of a binding with Ctrl + Shft + P.

+## Difference from Java

+1. functions can be put on the top of a file, no need to put them in classes.
+This helps in modular and cleaner strucuture and separation of logic from entities.

+## Common Idioms

 Function Syntax:

 1. functions are defined/declared using "fun" keyword